Antibiotics are a well-known risk factor for yeast infections, so how do you stop them from coming back after a course of antibiotics?

 Yeast infections happen when the balance between Candida and the body’s natural defenses is disrupted.
 Normally, small amounts of Candida live harmlessly in the vagina, but certain factors can cause it to multiply and lead to infection.
 Common triggers include:

-• Chronic stress: Ongoing stress can weaken immune defenses and make yeast infections more likely.
+- Chronic stress: Ongoing stress can weaken immune defenses and increase the risk of yeast infections.

 When Candida (usually, Candida albicans) multiplies unchecked, it can cause a vaginal yeast infection.
 In such cases, symptoms include itching, burning, thick white discharge, and irritation.
 The role of probiotics here is to help re-establish the beneficial bacterial barrier so that Candida doesn’t overwhelm the system.